 - Partnered with the Office of Student Services to learn about the types of challenges students often face with their advisors;

-- Partnered with The Office of Diversity and Minority Affairs to co-facilitate events for graduate students;
+- Partnered with the Office of Equity, Diversity, Inclusion & Belonging to co-facilitate events for graduate students;

 - Partnered with the Office of Career Services to co-sponsor events that provide tips on discussing a broad range of career options with advisors.